numbat70/inclusion2021/_docs/accessibility/document.md

 Avoid using colour alone to signify meaning.

 Make sure the text colour you’re using has a high contrast with the background of the document.
-Tools such as ['Accessible colors'](https://accessible-colors.com/) can help you check.
+Tools such as <a href="https://accessible-colors.com/" target="_blank">'Accessible colors'</a> can help you check.

 Read more about using colours and contrast [Link not ready - but will redirect to the Scottish Enterprise Design System Guidance for this]